AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 <br>
 <br>

-#### BLEU

-BLEU (Bilingual Evaluation Understudy) is a metric used to evaluate the quality of machine translation output by comparing it to one or more reference translations.
+BLEU (Bilingual Evaluation Understudy) is another metric used to evaluate the quality of machine translation output by comparing it to one or more reference translations.
 It was proposed as an automatic evaluation metric for machine translation systems and is widely used in the natural language processing (NLP) field.

 The BLEU metric works by comparing the n-grams (contiguous sequences of n words) of the candidate translation (output) to the n-grams of the reference translations (ground truth).
 It calculates a precision score for each n-gram and then combines the scores using a modified geometric mean, giving more weight to shorter n-grams.
 BLEU ranges from 0 to 1, with 1 being a perfect match with the reference translations ([read more](https://machinelearningmastery.com/calculate-bleu-score-for-text-python/)).